 Aviation 4.0: More Safety through Automation and Digitization

 The manufacturing industry is undergoing significant transformations.
 The Internet of Things (IoT) has ushered in the fourth revolution.
 It connects machines, work, and systems to create intelligent networks that can independently exchange data and commands, initiate operations, and control each other.
 In five years, experts predict that 85% of businesses will use Industry 4.0 solutions throughout all major business divisions as well as the Aviation industry.
-Pursue a Diploma in Aviation Management, the next big thing in the future, ready to employ Industry 4.0 and revolutionize the aviation industry completely.
+Pursue a PGP in Air Business Management, the next big thing in the future, ready to employ Industry 4.0 and revolutionize the aviation industry completely.

 What is the Industry 4.0 ?

 The business world is debating this question, after steam-driven mechanical machinery, electrically powered mass production, and electronically/IT-powered automated manufacturing, Industry 4.0 is frequently referred to as the fourth industrial revolution.
-It emphasises the creation of intelligent goods and smart manufacturing processes, as well as vertically and horizontally connected manufacturing systems.
+It emphases the creation of intelligent goods and smart manufacturing processes, as well as vertically and horizontally connected manufacturing systems.
 Smart items are easily identifiable, can be located at any time, and record historical and present information or status, as well as alternative routes to their goal.

 Smart production processes are intelligent manufacturing processes in which the various stages of the lifespan, beginning with design and ending with retirement, are interconnected with one another.
 The four stages of the industrial revolution are illustrated in Figure 1.

 The concept is renamed locally according to the different initiatives going on in various geographical areas and industry branches.
 A few of them are: